pjmagee/dota2-helper/README.md

 - Customisable timers with intervals and reminders
 - Audio notifications for each timer
 - Dark & light modes available
-- Manual reset for random spawns (e.g. Tormentor)
+- Manual reset for dynamic objectives (e.g. Tormentors, Roshan)
-- Advanced settings to modify audio files and intervals
+- Advanced settings to modify audio files and intervals with `appsettings.json`
+- Fake timers are used when the game is not running for easy configuration
+- When the game is running, the timers will automatically start based on the game time

 ## Game State Integration